The Best Cars to Tow Behind an RV in 2026

 Best for: Larger families

-Unfortunately, neither of those trims were suitable for flat towing.
-According to the 2024 Dodge Durango owner’s manual, only one driveline configuration of the three available for the Durango is suitable for flat towing.
-If you have a 4WD Durango with a two-speed transfer case with a Neutral position, you can safely tow it behind an RV.
-If you flat-tow any other Durango driveline configuration—including the RWD version—you’re going to burn up the transmission.
+Ironically, neither of those trims we drove would qualify for flat towing.
+According to the late-model Dodge Durango owner's manual, only one of the three available driveline configurations is approved for flat towing.
+Specifically, you need a 4WD Durango equipped with a two-speed transfer case that has a Neutral position.
+Flat-towing any other Durango driveline — including the RWD version — will cause serious transmission damage.

 2024 Ford Ranger XL STX